Denise Fox: Storylines

 Denise befriends Carmel Kazemi (Bonnie Langford) and has a brief fling with her son, Kush Kazemi (Davood Ghadami).
-Denise ends it, saying she does not want to ruin her friendship with Carmel.
+Denise ends it as she does not want to ruin her friendship with Carmel.
 When Denise faints, she researches her symptoms and initially fears that she has cancer but discovers that she is pregnant.
 Kush learns about Denise's pregnancy and believing he is the father, goes with Denise to her appointment.
 Denise learns she is 18 to 19 weeks pregnant, meaning Phil is the father.
 Denise tells her family but refuses to name the father.
 Denise tells Carmel that she has decided to have the baby and put it up for adoption.
 Kim finds out about Denise's plans and tries to talk her out of it whilst Patrick agrees to support her.
 Kim tells Denise that she and Vincent will adopt her baby, but Denise declines their offer.
 Shirley suspects that her former boyfriend, Buster Briggs (Karl Howman), is the father but Denise admits that Phil is the father.
 Unbeknownst to Denise and Shirley, Phil's wife, Sharon Mitchell (Letitia Dean), overhears this.
 Denise is later taken to hospital to be induced.
 Kim and their mother, Emerald Fox (Doña Croll), also go to the hospital.
 Kim and Emerald are angry when they learn that Denise is putting her son up for adoption but Denise refuses to change her mind and says an emotional farewell to her son alone.
-Sharon tells Phil the truth about his son and he goes to the hospital, demanding to see him but then agrees to the adoption.
-Libby, Emerald and Carmel come to accept Denise's decision but Kim is against it, calling her selfish and saying Denise is dead to her.
-Denise is injured in a bus crash, but rejects Kim when she tries to support her.
-After a check up at the hospital, Denise admits to Mick Carter (Danny Dyer) that Kim was right and that she should never have given up her son for adoption, though he reassures her that it is the best decision she has made for him.
+Sharon tells Phil the truth and he demands to see his son but then agrees to the adoption.
+Libby, Emerald and Carmel come to accept Denise's decision but Kim remains against it.
+Denise is injured in a bus crash her.
+Denise admits to Mick Carter (Danny Dyer) that Kim was right and that she should never have given up her son for adoption, though he reassures her that it is the best decision she has made for him.
 Denise soon realises that Kim still sees her as a mother figure since Emerald abandoned them as children and thinks that if Denise can give up her son, then she can abandon Kim, so Denise tells to consider herself abandoned.
-Denise later goes to Emerald's farewell party where Emerald criticises Kim's parenting; Denise stands up for Kim and Kim admits that she is thankful for her sister, to which Emerald replies that they are not sisters and that Denise was brought to her as a baby.
-Emerald then leaves and Kim and Denise hug.
-Denise confronts schoolboy Keegan Baker (Zack Morris) after he vandalises the garden in the square.
-After continuously insulting Denise, she hits him in the face.
-Using witnesses to his advantage, Keegan reports Denise to the police and she is consequently fined £250.
+Denise goes to Emerald's farewell party where Emerald criticises Kim's parenting; Denise stands up for Kim and Kim admits that she is thankful for her sister, to which Emerald replies that they are not sisters and that Denise was brought to her as a baby.
+Emerald leaves and Kim and Denise reconcile.
+Denise confronts schoolboy Keegan Baker (Zack Morris) after he vandalises the garden and after continuously insulting Denise, she hits him in the face.
+Keegan reports Denise to the police and she is fined £250.